jbhumph/jbhumph/README.md

 ## PORTFOLIO:<br>
 Please check out the code for a number of my pinned projects below.
 Additionally, several web based projects are deployed and are viewable at the following:

+### Deployed Web Projects:

 - [Weather Compare](https://jbhumph.github.io/weather_app/) - A weather comparison application using multiple web API's, Node.js, and WebPack
 - [To-Do List](https://jbhumph.github.io/to-do-list/) - A to-do list application utilizing Node.js & WebPack
 - [Calculator](https://jbhumph.github.io/calculator/) - A calculator application utilizing vanilla JS, CSS, HTML
 - [Etch-A-Sketch](https://jbhumph.github.io/etch-a-sketch/) - A multi-colored drawing program with a variable resolution
 - [Rock, Paper, Scissors](https://jbhumph.github.io/rock-paper-scissors/) - The classic game brought to life with JS, CSS, HTML

+### Java Projects:

+- [Snake Game](https://github.com/jbhumph/snakeGame) - A basic game of Snake with UI in Swing
+- [Docu-Scan](https://github.com/jbhumph/snakeGame) - A batch .txt doc scanner that analyzes and compares data via a custom binary tree and prints to new file

 <!---
 jbhumph/jbhumph is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.